5-minute read

 Ongoing responsibilities under data privacy laws

-In addition to watching for triggers, you also need to ensure that your team can execute the actions that privacy legislation mandates—such as honoring data subjects’ requests for erasure and reporting data breaches—within the required time frames whenever the need arises.
+In addition to watching for triggers, you also need to ensure that your team can execute the actions that privacy legislation mandates.
+These include honoring data subjects’ requests for erasure and reporting data breaches all within the required time frames whenever the need arises for data sources to ensure regulatory compliance.

 As you look at your ongoing data privacy compliance strategy, remember to consider the following factors: